 During 2021-22, ReturnToWorkSA (RTWSA) exhausted all avenues to challenge a decision of the Supreme Court of SA regarding the Summerfield decision, which has resulted in many more injured workers gaining access to higher than anticipated workers compensation entitlements.
 The flow on effect of the Summerfield decision is that there is a predicted material increase in liability from higher than projected seriously injured workers and lump sum payments under the Return To Work Act 2014.

-The net impact on the valuation results in workers compensation expense increasing from \$10k (2020-21) to \$84k (2021-22) as a provision for potential claims under the new case law.
+The net impact on the valuation results in workers compensation expense decreasing from \$84k (2021-22), being the first year of applying the new case law, to \$34k (2022-23) as a provision for potential claims.

 Executive remuneration